-Misbehaving tells the story of the emergence of behavioral economics.
+Misbehaving (2015) tells the story of how behavioral economics became a recognized discipline in-between psychology and economics.

 For the uninitiated, that means that the author, Richard Thales, tells the story of how psychology fought its way into economics.